neoxelox/environment/README.md

 # resources

-A collection of knowledge, useful, interesting, config files.
+A collection of knowledge, useful and interesting config files.